 - Be wary of hedge funds, resource limited partnerships, and stock options.

 Overall, this is a good book for the beginner to learn the basics of investing.
-For other reviews of this book, see The Wealthy Boomer, Larry MacDonald, and Canadian Capitalist.
+For another review of this book, see Canadian Capitalist's review.